KabilPreethamK/tubelearns/README.md

 ## Installation

-You can install the required dependencies using pip:
+You can install TubeLearns using pip:

 ```bash
 pip install tubelearns